 As a native of the Pacific Northwest, I did my undergraduate studies at the University of Oregon (‘sco Ducks!) where I developed my passion for physical therapy and earned a bachelor’s degree in Human Physiology.
-I achieved my goal to become a Doctor of Physical Therapy at Azusa Pacific University while living in Pasadena, CA with my fiancé and our dog, Lilly.
+I achieved my goal of becoming a Doctor of Physical Therapy at Azusa Pacific University while living in Pasadena, CA with my fiancé and our dog, Lilly.

 I am extremely grateful to all of the mentors and patients who shaped my treatment styles over the years.
 However, the experience that shaped my approach to physical therapy the most was a shoulder injury I experienced while wakeboarding in 2015 that left me in pain for many months with no answers.
 After inconclusive MRIs and failed joint injections, I had shoulder surgery that revealed several areas needing repair.
 Despite the successful surgery, my pain and dysfunction still persisted, and I battled chronic pain for many years.
 Luckily, I was able to overcome my pain and return to function through continued dedication to my physical and mental health.
 I now have a deep appreciation for the resilience of the human body and believe that constructive education and a tailored plan can empower others to take control of their own health and work to overcome the obstacles they face.